 What do the trainees need to do to get their account ready to use?

-Created accounts are active right away after the initial procedure, but the trainees have to create their password and SSH keys before being able to connect for the first time.
+Created accounts are active right away after the initial procedure, but trainees have to create their passwords and provide their SSH public keys before being able to connect for the first time.
 Otherwise, they are not able to connect to any of the grid5000 services.

 To do so, they received by email an URL that they must open in a web browser.
 Every trainee must fill the form in the web browser, with a personal password and SSH public key.

-My trainees told me they did not received any email
+My trainees told me they did not receive any email

 Do the following:

-- Check that the email addresses you put in the CSV file are the correct.
+- Check that the email addresses you put in the CSV file are correct.